ysyk2021/the-science-of-learning-strategies-how-to-choose-the-best-techniques-for-your-needs/src/chapter-7-1.md

-Chapter: Tools and Techniques for Technology-Based Learning
+Tools and Techniques for Technology-Based Learning
 ===========================================================

 In this chapter, we will explore the various tools and techniques available for technology-based learning.
 As technology continues to advance, learners have access to a wide range of digital resources that can enhance their learning experiences.
 Understanding and utilizing these tools effectively can significantly improve learning outcomes.
 Let's delve into the world of technology-based learning: